Bulletproof electronics put the punch in guided artillery shell

-How do you keep a sensitive guidance system from getting smashed to smithereens as it goes from 0 to 760 mph on the tip of an artillery shell?
+How do you keep a sensitive guidance system from getting smashed to smithereens as it goes from 0 to more than 1,000 mph on the tip of an artillery shell?
 The answer: bulletproof electronics.

 “Demands of the gunfire environment are severe, with extreme force and acceleration at play,” said Mark Hokeness, Raytheon Excalibur program director.
 “To withstand the shock of firing, we’ve perfected a technology of strengthening and flexing appropriately.
 We call it gun hardening.”